RUMAH-PETAni/DIAGRAM/public/privacy-policy-en.md

 We may collect:
 - • Account details (email, name, gender, phone number and address)
 - • Farm location data (coordinates and address input)
-- • Technical data such as IP address, device type, and app activity
+- • Technical data such as IP address, device type, and platform activity

 ### **2. How We Use Information**
 Your data is used to:
 - • Manage user accounts and authentication
 - • Provide mapping and agroforestry analysis services
-- • Improve user experience and app features
+- • Improve user experience and platform features
 - • Send service-related notifications

 ### **3. Data Storage and Security**